dev-abdool/pdsnd_github/README.md

 ### Date created
-The project was created on 31 october, 2019 and the README file was created on 24 November 2019.
+The project was created on 31 october, 2019 and the README.md file was created on 27 November 2019.
 ### Project Title
 Explore US Bikeshare Data

 ### Description
 The project was to explore US Bikeshare data with python programming skills learned.

 ### Files used
 washington.csv